duartegroup/molfunc/README.md

 ***
 ## Usage
-_ffunc_ may be imported as a Python module or used directly from the command line (with more limited functionality). _ffunc_ is added to your _conda/bin_ folder such that it can be executed anywhere
+_ffunc_ may be imported as a Python module or used directly from the command line (with more limited functionality). _ffunc_ is added to your _conda/bin_ folder such that it can be executed anywhere.

 ### 0. Toluene
 To functionalise benzene with a methyl generating a toluene molecule the SMILES string of the methyl group